 Enough chitchat.
 Let’s get to cooking, shall we?

-Home on the Range Breakfast Potatoes
+Home on the Range Skillet Potatoes

 2 lbs small Red Potatoes